Eligibility: CTY-level or Advanced CTY-level math score required

 To ensure that all work is completed by the session end date, and to help students pace themselves, a course calendar outlines the due dates for submitting all assignments due each week.
 Students are required to adhere to this schedule of due dates.

-In this course, participation in forums and synchronous online virtual classrooms are required as part of the final grade.
+This course has synchronous virtual class meetings and students may also schedule one-on-one virtual meetings directly with the instructor and teaching assistant.
+The instructor will schedule meeting dates/times at the start of the course after polling student availability.
+Meetings will be recorded for students who are unable to attend due to scheduling conflicts.
+Participation in forums and synchronous online virtual classrooms are required as part of the final grade.
 Discussion forums are located within the course where students will be required to respond to a given prompt and then comment on at least two responses by other students in the course.
-Online sessions, led by a CTY instructor, are held in Adobe Connect which allows for video, voice, text, screen sharing, and whiteboard interaction.
+Online sessions, led by a CTY instructor, are held in Zoom which allows for video, voice, text, screen sharing, and whiteboard interaction.

 Modern Atomic Theory